cnabio/duffle/docs/100-CNAB.md

 None of the actions are required to be implemented.
 However, none of the actions may return an error if not implemented.

-## Overriding Parameters
+## Overriding Parameter Values

+A CNAB `bundle.json` file may specify zero or more parameters whose values may be specified by a user.

-Parameters that are passed into the container are passed in as environment variables, where each environment variable begins with the prefix `CNAB_P_` and to which the uppercased parameter name is appended.
+Values that are passed into the container are passed in as environment variables, where each environment variable begins with the prefix `CNAB_P_` and to which the uppercased parameter name is appended.
 For example `backend_port` will be exposed inside the container as `CNAB_P_BACKEND_PORT`, and thus can be accessed inside of the `run` script:

 ```bash
 #!/bin/sh